IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 Simultaneous translation (also known as real-time or streaming translation) is the task of generating translations incrementally given partial input only.
 Simultaneous systems are typically evaluated with respect to quality and latency.

-There will be one main track and one sub-track:
+This year, there is one main track and one sub-track:
 - **Speech-to-Text**: simultaneously translating speech in source language into text in target language.
 - **Speech-to-Text with Extra Context**: same as above, but the systems can also leverage extra context (e.g., content of the presented ACL paper).

-in the following language directions (more details will be made available soon):
+in the following language directions:

 - English -> German
 - English -> Chinese